Ashkar2023/breakpointer/README.md

 import { BreakpointerProvider } from 'breakpointer';

 /*
-    mode !== "development", the BreakpointerIndicator will skip rendering
+    if mode !== "development", the BreakpointerIndicator will skip rendering
 */
 const MODE = import.meta.env.MODE; // based on your chosen build tool